 CMC Models and APIs distributed by Si2

-CMC membership is NOT required.
-However, login on Si2’s systems may be required.
+Login to Si2’s systems may be required.

 OMI (Open Model Interface) is a CMC standard which provides designers with advanced capabilities, allowing simulating and analysis of self-heating and aging, and ability to perform extended design optimizations.
 It is based on TMI2, the TSMC Model Interface, which was donated to Si2 by TSMC in 2014.
-While creating the industry standard, CMC members have also added support for four of the 13 SPICE models currently supported by the coalition: BSIM-BULK, BSIM-CMG, HiSIM2, and BSIM-SOI.
+While creating the industry standard, CMC members have also added support for ten of the 15 SPICE models currently supported by the coalition: BSIM-BULK, BSIM-CMG, HiSIM2, and BSIM-SOI.
 As a CMC-standard API, OMI is available to the industry at no charge.
 CMC members have unique rights to reference code and exclusive access to tutorials, which offer a more streamlined path toward implementation.